Otokar Feistmantel

-Otokar Eduard Franz Karel Feistmantel (other spellings include Otakar Feistmantl) (20 November 1848 in Stará Huť – 10 February 1891 in Prague) was a Czech-Austrian (born in Bohemia) geologist and paleontologist who studied in Prague and Berlin and worked with the Geological Survey of India in India, where he replaced Ferdinand Stoliczka who died of altitude sickness on an expedition in 1874.
+Otokar Eduard Franz Karel Feistmantel (other spellings include Otakar Feistmantl; 20 November 1848 – 10 February 1891) was a Czech-Austrian geologist and paleontologist.
+He studied in Prague and Berlin and worked with the Geological Survey of India in India, where he replaced Ferdinand Stoliczka who died of altitude sickness on an expedition in 1874.
 Feistmantel described several genera and species of fossil plants from peninsular India, and his work on the "Gondwana Series" contributed to the development of the idea of the ancient supercontinent of Gondwanaland.

 Early life

-Otokar was the second son of Karl (or Karel) Feistmantel (1819–1885), an expert on mines who later took an interest in geology and palaeontology and Františka, née Nechvátalová.
-Although most records note that he was born on 20 November 1848 in Stará Huť (today a part of Hýskov) near Beroun, he recorded it as 21 November in an unpublished autobiographical note.
-Although of German ancestry Otokar's father spoke Czech at home and supported Czech nationalism.
-He received his early schooling at Křivoklát and Prague.
+Otokar was the second son of Karel Feistmantel (1819–1885), an expert on iron smelting who later took an interest in geology and palaeontology and Františka, née Nechvátalová.
+Although most records note that he was born on 20 November 1848 in Stará Huť, Bohemia, Austrian Empire (today a part of Hýskov) near Beroun in the Czech Republic), he recorded it as 21 November in an unpublished autobiographical note.
+Although of German ancestry, Otokar's father spoke Czech at home and supported Czech nationalism.
+He received his early schooling at Křivoklát Castle and after his father moved to Břasy, he studied at Prague.
 He graduated from the Nové Město grammar school in 1867 and attended Prague University (Charles-Ferdinand University) to study medicine.
 His interest in science was nurtured by his father's circle of friends who included the geologist Jan Krejčí, biologist Antonín Frič, and cartographer Karl Kořistka.